-Being part of the Kalamazoo County E/MC is a privilege, and E/MC students must meet the criteria as set by the handbook to remain in the program.
-When students fail to meet these set criteria, students will be placed on E/MC academic intervention.
+Being part of the Kalamazoo County EMC is a privilege, and EMC students must meet the criteria as set by the handbook to remain in the program.
+When students fail to meet these set criteria, students will be placed on EMC academic intervention.

-To be placed on E/MC academic intervention a student has met one or more of the following:
+To be placed on EMC academic intervention a student has met one or more of the following:

 - Semester GPA below 2.0

 - Failed one or more semester classes

-- Withdrew from one or more semester classes
+- · Withdrew from one or more semester classes

-- Missed three or more mentor meetings
+- Missed three or more meetings with coach

-- Other actions or inactions that may have a detrimental impact on students ability to successfully complete the program in a timely manner as deemed by the E/MC Coordinator
+- Other actions or inactions that may have a detrimental impact on students ability to successfully complete the program in a timely manner as deemed by the EMC Coordinator